thdelmas/LinuxStarterScript/README.md

-# Pimp uniX
+# Pimp X

-How to automate post-installation stuff on unix
+How Pimp X